Back to top

 Single Utility Comparison and Utility Focus

-Single Selections allow for one selected item which is applied to the entire sheet.
+Single Selections allow for one selected utility and service/customer type to be applied to the entire sheet.

 screenshot of gallon-based slider element

 Sliders allow a single numerical value to be selected.
-The gallon slider determines which consumption level is used for all calculated costs displayed on the sheet.
+The gallon slider on the water and sewer dashboards determine which consumption level is used for all calculated costs displayed on the sheet.
 The app will start with 5,000 gallons, but consumption levels from 0 to 15,000 gallons can be set using this slider.

-The rate increase percentage slider is used to adjust calculated costs.
-The app will start with a zero value, but any value from 0 to 150 percent can be set using this slider.
+The rate or fee increase percentage slider is used to adjust calculated costs.
+The app will start with a zero value, but any value from 0 to 150 percent for water or 0 to 60 percent in 0.5 increments for stormwater can be set using this slider.

 key performance indicators element